OICR/softeng-blog/writing_guide.md

 Three simple steps when stuck on ideas:

-1. Start with your reader
+1. Start with your reader.

     - What problems does your reader experience?
     - What questions are they asking?

 <br/>

-2. Jot a list of everything that comes to mind
+2. Jot a list of everything that comes to mind.

 </br>

-3. Pick and Google one of these problems and take note of the top three search results
+3. Pick and Google one of these problems and take note of the top three search results.
     - How have these search results phrased the problem?
     - How are they solving the problem?
-    - Does that change your approach to your article?
+    - Does that change your approach to the article?

 <br />